Graphs manipulation

 existsEdge(n1, n2)

-Section titled “existsEdge(n1, n2)”Check if an edge exists bewteen n1 and n2.
+Section titled “existsEdge(n1, n2)”Check whether an edge exists between two nodes.

 - Parameters: